bfv/4gl-coding-standards/README.md

 Of course don't forget the `private` if it is in a persistent procedure, if appropriate.
 If not `private`, the function should start with a capital.

+# Linux
+The following are essential for running code on Linux, but are a good haibit in general.

+## case
+ALWAYS use the correct case for filenames and class names.
+This is the main reason for .i's and .p filenames to be lowercase.

 ## path separators
 Although Windows uses `\` and Linux/Unix `/` for path separators, in 4GL we use a `/` exclusively, except when the particular is outputted to some sort of Windows process.
 So: `run adm2/smart.p` and never ever `run adm2\smart.p`.